ImaniiTy/GreenLuma-Reborn-Manager/README.md

   * Search for any game you want to add direct from the app
     * Search results are directly from SteamDB
     * Sort the results from Type(DLC, Game, etc..) or Name
-  * Automatically generate the AppList, restart steam and run GLR in one click
+  * Generate the Applist, close steam and run the GLR in one click
+    * You can choose any GLR parameters before launch
+    * It will detect whether the steam is open or not and close it if necessary
   * All the profiles info are in JSON files so you can easily share with anyone
     * The profiles are saved on: C:\Users\YOUR_USER\AppData\Local\GLR_Manager\Profiles